The best and worst advertising campaigns of 2020 are still rolling in!

-Brands want to latch on to a very public topic.
-But as you’ll see, showing “tact” during a pandemic is a minefield – coronavirus ad campaigns are a testement to this.
+Brands want to latch on to a very public topic and here the Covid-19 is obviously a very popular choice.
+But as you’ll see, showing “tact” during a pandemic is a minefield – these coronavirus ad campaigns are a testament to this.

-Most of us are following the rules.
+Most of us are following the rules:

 - Wash your hands